jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 This chapter intentionally demonstrates that malware development represents only one stage of a much larger intelligence process.

 Understanding how campaigns are conceived and prepared enables defenders to recognize adversary activity before exploitation occurs.

----
+From a CTAR perspective, this chapter reinforces a central principle: successful cyber operations are usually won during preparation, long before malicious code is executed.

 ## Questions for Students